gvazdas/svencoop/README.md

 # AFKManager

 A heavily modified version of a script originally made by MrOats.
-Player activity detection is expanded: player mouse movement and typing in chat is detected.
+Player mouse movement and chat messages will reset the AFK timer.

 https://github.com/MrOats/AngelScript_SC_Plugins